Peak bagging: Books

-Various organizations have adopted rules for what to do when a peak is on private land or otherwise inaccessible, whether off-road vehicles may be used, etc.

 Summit logs

 In some parts of the world, a summit register or summit log may be located in a watertight container such as a jar or can, stashed in a protected spot.
 Peak baggers often will write a note or log entry and leave it in the "summit log" as a record of their accomplishment.
 Increasingly, peak baggers are also logging their summits online by signing virtual summit logs.
 One popular website is peakbagger.com, founded by Greg Slayden, which lists mountains and regional highpoints.
 It allows peak baggers to record their summits.

 Arguments for and against

 The term "peak bagging" can have a negative connotation among traditional mountaineers.
 Traditional climbers or adventurers may argue that peak bagging devalues the experience of climbing in favour of the achievement of reaching an arbitrary point on a map; that bagging reduces climbing to the status of stamp collecting or train spotting; or that is seen as obsessive and beside the point.
 For example, in explaining why he chose to remove some minor peaks from his guidebook, climber Steve Roper wrote:

 Most of the peaks had as their first ascenders those who in a former day would have been called explorers but now could only be thought of as peakbaggers, interested primarily in trudging endlessly over heaps of stones, building cairns, and inserting their business cards into specifically designed canisters especially carried for this purpose.
 But perhaps I am being too harsh.
-They’re having their fun.
+They're having their fun.

 Some peak baggers say peak bagging is a motivation to keep reaching new summits.
 For mountain range peak lists, attaining the goal provides the peak bagger with a deeper appreciation for the topography of the range.
 For example, each peak is typically enjoyed from multiple aspects as the peak bagger also climbs the major neighboring summits.

 There is also concern that encouraging the climbing of certain mountains has caused trail damage from erosion through heavy use and, where mountains have no trails, created trails.
 Proponents note that many peak baggers become active in maintaining trails and more aware about mitigating damage than casual hikers.